 Households, communities, small businesses, nonprofits, and impacted industries are all potential beneficiaries of projects funded with SFRF.
 As noted in the Final Rule, recipients of SFRF (Administering Agencies) are required to determine whether a beneficiary is eligible to receive the SFRF and its use of the SFRF funds are allowed.
-Administering Agencies are responsible for creating policies and procedures and maintaining proper documentation to show that the beneficiary was eligible to receive the SFRF funds.
-Administering Agencies must verify that beneficiaries are not suspended or debarred.
+Administering Agencies are responsible for creating policies and procedures and maintaining proper documentation to show that the beneficiaries are not suspended or debarred.
 They must also verify that all beneficiaries, with the exception of individuals or households, have a valid SAM.gov registration.